Inequality is one of the biggest contributors to violence against women. Finding a solution first requires us to better understand the problem.

 But consider for a moment that some men often struggle to show and process emotions for many reasons, including fear of being labelled as ‘not manly enough’ by the status quo and by some of the same women they end up abusing — being out of tune with themselves, women’s needs, desires, and feelings doesn’t allow them to understand the pain they inflict on women.
 They may have experienced trauma, pain, heartache of their own and project it through violence towards women because they know of no other way to process it.
 Example: There are teenage boys out there who vow never to let a girl see them cry.

 Pain leads to a reaction, a reaction to resolve it.
 The mind is supposed to go there and process what’s going on.
-Phil realized that the pain was his issue.
-This made him take a more objective approach towards resolution rather than becoming sidetracked by who or what had caused it.
+Not understanding this can cause one to lash out impulsively.
+An example of this was shown in the novel, The Sacred Emblem, where Phil experienced pain but realized, upon his predecessor's guidance, that the pain was his real issue.
+This made him take a more objective approach towards resolution rather than becoming sidetracked by who or what had caused him pain.

 Exploring Solutions to Break the Cycle